Buyer & Cellar

 Time Out says

 Posted: Wed Apr 3 2013

 [Note: This is a review of the original production at Rattlestick Playwrights Theater.
 The show has now moved to the Barrow Street Theatre.
-Christopher J. Hanke repaced Urie on March 18.]
+Barrett Foa takes over the role on May 27.]

 Theater review by Adam Feldman.
 Rattlestick Playwrights Theater (Off Broadway).
 By Jonathan Tolins.
 Dir.
 Stephen Brackett.
 With Michael Urie.
 1hr 30mins.
 No intermission.